 When a narcissist has lost everything, they will be experiencing deep anger and frustration.
 While a normal person will channel these negative emotions towards the real problem, a mentally unstable person usually directs these emotions to those close to him, especially his partner or children.
 See: why do narcissists blame you for everything.

 4. They may develop a bad habit or an addiction

 When you have a headache and take a painkiller, the headache disappears.
 Similarly, when some people have emotional pain or stress and drink alcohol or drugs, the emotional pain disappears, but temporarily.
 Most of the time, people don’t get addicted to drugs and alcohol just because of the addictive substances but rather they become addicts because of the emotional pain they are experiencing in their life.

 When a narcissist loses everything, they may develop a bad habit such as heavy drinking. gambling or binge eating, in order to numb the pain and escape from the problem temporarily.

 5. They will be extremely sensitive

 When a person is already experiencing a certain bad emotion, they become extremely intolerant of anything that may trigger the same emotion.
 For example, when you are so stressed, maybe because you have a lot of work to do, you may find even a little noise so irritating.

 A narcissist who has lost everything will be experiencing a lot of negative emotions including shame and anger.
-This may makes them so impatient and hostile.
-If you’re dealing with such narcissist, you should avoid criticizing them, even if it was a constructive criticism.
+This may make them so impatient and hostile.
+If you’re dealing with such a narcissist, you should avoid criticizing them, even if it was constructive criticism.